-Glymur (sounds like “glimmer”; my Icelandic dictionary says it means “clash or ringing”) is said to be the tallest waterfall in Iceland at 196m.
+Glymur (sounds like “glimmer”; my Icelandic dictionary says it means “clash or ringing”) was once said to be the tallest waterfall in Iceland at 196m.

 I had read that it was once a very popular attraction as the Ring Road used to go around Hvalfjörður (the Whale Fjord; I think is pronounced “KHVAHL-feeur-thur”) where this waterfall can be found.

 Then, the toll tunnel that went under the fjord bypassed the old route and became the new route for the Ring Road.

 As a result, we ended up with a bit of an adventure as well as a quieter (albeit rugged) experience given the lighter use.

 Another cool thing about this hike to Glymur was that we got to see a natural arch as a bonus!

 The hike also featured views back towards the Whale Fjord showcasing the rugged landscape that would come to typify the Iceland landscape that we’d encounter for the rest of our trip.

 Regarding Glymur’s changed status as Iceland’s tallest, we have witnessed new glacier-melt waterfalls in Norway as a result of Global Warming.

 Consequently, this may have been an example of what happened with the revealing of a new and taller waterfall in Iceland.

 Moreover, the Eyjafjallajökull eruption in 2010 may have further receded the ice to finally allow it to be noticed and surveyed.